 During FY 2013-14, the RSSC convened five times as part of the MHSA planning process.
 On April 1, 2014, the RSSC met and approved an MHSA Annual Update and Three Year Program and Expenditure Plan.
 It was approved by the Stanislaus County Board of Supervisors on June 17, 2014.

-In addition, the RSSC met four (4) more times to develop a Plan Update that went to the Stanislaus County Board of Supervisors on September 30, 2014.
+In addition, the RSSC met four (4) more times to develop and approve a Plan Update that went to the Stanislaus County Board of Supervisors (BOS).
+The BOS approved the Plan Update on September 30, 2014.